- How do I sign into my Google App Engine account?

 Do tools like appcfg use SSL (HTTPS)?

 The SDK tools which use login (appcfg, remote_api, appengine_rpc) all use SSL when communicating your email address and password.
-In addition, appcfg uses SSL when connecting to the Admin Console.

 The Python and Go SDKs have the ability to validate the SSL certificate over the

 remote connection.
 To do this you must have the

 ssl Python module installed on your system.
 If you are using Python